Skip to main content

 Balancing the historic context with the ambition for a beautiful, sustainable and humane workspace drove the design of the building from the inside out.
 This is articulated through light filled workspaces, natural materials and triple aspect views onto terraced gardens and over the historic roofscapes of Mayfair.

-Fashion House Chanel have signed a 20 year lease on the building for their London HQ.
+A luxury Fashion House have signed a 20 year lease on the building for their London HQ.

 Details